 Your examples do not have to be in the teaching domain.
 If you have evidence that you have motivated others and improved performance within a business field, sports, volunteering, or other positions, an accomplishment with evidence is far more powerful than a claim alone.

 How convincing your statements are will be the deciding factor in whether or not you secure an education interview.
 Write targeted statements that match your skills, abilities, and qualifications to the school district’s needs.
 Provide examples, numbers, and other proof to back up your statements.
 A few examples include:

 - Trained new store employees in customer service and in how to meet sales goals.

-- Provided one-on-one tutoring to an autistic child, utilizing sensory methods to help him perform better academically; resulted in him raising his reading skills by one level.
+- Provided one-on-one tutoring to an autistic child, utilizing sensory methods to help him perform better academically, resulting in him raising his reading skills by one level.

 - Mentored and coached a young soccer team to a state championship.

-Many educators have difficulty writing their resume and emphasizing how their skills relate to the position.
-A professional resume writer can help with the resume wording in a fresher resume or any type of resume.
+Many educators have difficulty writing their resumes and emphasizing how their skills relate to the position.
+A professional resume writer can help with the resume wording in a fresher resume or any resume.

 Tips on Organizing Fresher Teacher Resumes

 The data presented in your first teacher’s resume needs to be easy for the recipient to read and understand.
 Make sure they do not have to search for the information.
 You can have the best credentials and accomplishments for the position, but if they are poorly presented, you can easily be overlooked for the future teaching job of your dreams.